 There are several species of chokecherry native to North America.
 Most people consider it a weedy tree, but wildlife of all kinds appreciate the fruit, and in this instance I’m siding with the birds (and the bears and the raccoons).
-Underripe chokecherries are unpleasantly astringent, but let them ripen to a dark purple color and they sweeten up, making them well worth harvesting.
+Underripe chokecherries are unpleasantly astringent, but let them ripen to a dark purple color and they sweeten up, making them one of my favorite summer fruits

 Depending on where you live, chokecherries flower in April – June.
 The plants stand out in the landscape when they’re in bloom, so make a note when you pass a good clump, and check back in late summer or early fall.
 Chokecherry fruit will be red in mid-summer, but usually takes a month or more to fully ripen to a dark purple color.
 These are highly adaptable plants, equally at home in rich or poor soil, along roadsides, in ravines, or on the edges of woods and streams.
 They often cluster along fence lines; birds sitting on the fence digest the fruit and expel the seeds.
 (That’s a nice way of saying “poop out the seeds.”)
 Plants located in full sun will produce more fruit.

-Plain old chokecherries aren’t usually sold as landscape plants, but recently, purple and red leaf cultivars of the tree have become popular.
+Plain old chokecherries aren’t often sold as landscape plants, but purple and red leaf cultivars of the tree have become popular.
 In the Rocky Mountains and Great Plains, where this fruit has always been appreciated, you can find the straight species for sale.

-Historically, chokecherries were used by many different Native American tribes.
-They were used in pemmican, ground into flour, and dehydrated for long term preservation.
+Historically, chokecherries were used by Native American tribes in pemmican, ground into flour, and dehydrated for long term preservation.
 Often, whole fruits, including the seeds, were mashed and dried.